Elimination Diet

 Do I really need to go on an elimination diet?

 Restricting a diet may not always be necessary if symptoms are mild.
 Discuss this with your health professional.
 Dr Jack Newman (Canadian paediatrician and breastfeeding expert) also points out in his book and on his Facebook page that there can be other causes for symptoms that may seem similar to allergy for example low milk supply.
-Contact your IBCLC lactation consultant so they can take a full history and rule out any other causes of fussy behaviour.
+Your IBCLC lactation consultant can help to rule out any other causes of fussy behaviour related to breastfeeding.

 I’ve tried a careful elimination diet but my baby is no better, what next?